Memphis may be known primarily as the BBQ city, but it's got a lot more to offer than smoked pork and beef brisket!

 Memphis’ oldest family-owned tavern, Alex’s has been open since 1953.
-While they’re known for their award-winning Greek burger, Alex’s wings are nothing to turn your nose up at either.
+You may have come for their award-winning Greek burger, but you’ll stay for their delicious chicken wings.
 Available in Greek, Buffalo or BBQ flavors, these wings are drummies only.
 Accompanied by some of the best jukebox music in town, they are well worth a try by any aspiring Memphis wings aficionado.

 For over 30 years, Bayou Bar & Grill has brought New Orleans-style, Cajun specialties to Midtown.
 They bring this same flair to their renowned chicken wings, available in their popular zydeco flavor or their original hot.
 The zydeco wings boast a “milder, sweeter kick” and are served with ranch dressing, while the original hot wings are served with bleu cheese.